-When I'm looking for an easy, elegant dessert in minutes, I make simple vegan chocolate covered strawberries.
-Although I don't make dessert often, chocolate covered strawberries are quick and simple with little to no guilt.
+When I'm looking for an easy, elegant dessert in minutes, I make simple vegan chocolate-dipped strawberries.
+Although I don't make dessert often, vegan chocolate-dipped strawberries are quick and easy with little to no guilt.

 Despite the fact that most chocolate contains milk, most dark chocolate is the exception to the rule.
-In fact, the amount of vegan chocolate available is astounding.
+The amount of vegan chocolate available is astounding.

-In order to avoid common pitfalls to dipping anything in chocolate, its all about how you cook your chocolate and the condensation on your dipping product.
+To avoid common pitfalls to dipping anything in chocolate, it's all about how you cook your chocolate and the condensation on your dipping product.
 For instance, a wet strawberry dipped in melted chocolate is a chocolate disaster.

 How to Make Chocolate Covered Strawberries:

 To get started, you first need to find the largest, ripest strawberries you can find.
-Also, look for green vibrant stems, which is another indication of freshness.
-Then, you need to clean the strawberries.
+Also, look for vibrant green stems, which is another indicator of freshness.
+Then, it would be best if you cleaned the strawberries.

 Even though it might add a step to your process, packaged strawberries often have debris and need to be washed.
 For that reason, I also purchase organic strawberries to avoid any other nasty pesticides I can't remove with water.